It's great that you're here!

 Explanation of procedure

-Special diagnosis of pregnancy loss comprises three main areas:
+Special diagnosis of recurrent pregnancy loss comprises three main areas:

 1